Financing the energy sector

 The majority of our lending to the energy sector is in the form of general corporate lending, which isn’t usually tied to any specific use or project.
 When we provide general corporate lending, the client can make use of it in a variety of ways (for example by investing in their facilities or operations, purchasing other businesses or paying other costs).
 Much like the provision of a loan to a personal customer, a bank is restricted under these circumstances in stipulating how the loan is used, provided the client meets its requirements for the credit risks they represent.

 We also offer structured finance for specific energy projects in the UK, Ireland and Western Europe, where we know what the funds will be used for.
 These include wind farms, power stations and solar installations.
 This type of lending is usually done as part of a group of banks who all lend to the same project.
 The repayment terms of the loan tend to be more closely defined, usually involving a source of cash-flow identified at the outset (e.g. earnings from the sale of electricity), and the repayment period is generally longer, over 10 years in some cases.
-During 2016, lending to renewable energy projects made up 85% of our structured financing.
-We provided more finance to wind projects (49%) than any other type of renewable energy.
+During 2017, lending to renewable energy projects made up 80% of our project financing.
+We provided more finance to solar projects (49%) than any other type of renewable energy.

 RBS has a range of policies and procedures in place for the Power, Oil & Gas, and Mining & Metals sectors to ensure we assess the environmental, social and ethical risks associated with specific clients and projects.
 Where clients or projects don’t meet our criteria, we will withdraw our support.
 This means we will not, for example, provide funding to undiversified thermal coal mining companies.